 Could I become an Accredited MIPA if I am not with an IPA member agency?

 Once you have qualified in this way and agreed to the Accredited MIPA terms and conditions, you will need to pay a non-refundable fee of £200 to confirm your status as an Accredited MIPA.
 Once you have paid this fee, you will appear as an Accredited MIPA, with your own profile, on the IPA website for a period of 12 months from the payment date.
-The date on which you pay this fee will become your annual renewal date.
+The date on which you pay this fee will become both your award date and annual renewal date.

 (*Please note that if, having paid the £600 pathway fee, you should qualify as an Accredited MIPA in less than three years – perhaps because you have a CPD Diary from your previous role with a member agency – you would not be required to pay the £200 annual fee until your three years covered by the pathway fee have ended.)